 You are responsible for paying all associated fees, generally directly to the host institution.
 For programs in Europe, the USA, and the UK, the tuition fees can often be quite expensive.

-Check our Funding webpage to see if there are any Monash Abroad travel grants available for short term programs to partner universities.
+Check our Funding webpage to see if there are any Monash Abroad travel grants available for short term programs.

 Check that you meet the eligibility requirements for overseas short term study: